german-one/c-string/README.md

 | [`found = str.ends_with(s)`](https://en.cppreference.com/w/cpp/string/basic_string/ends_with) | `cstring_ends_with(str, s, count, found)` |
 | [`found = str.contains(s)`](https://en.cppreference.com/w/cpp/string/basic_string/contains) | `cstring_ends_with(str, s, count, found)` |
 | [`to = from.substring(pos, count)`](https://en.cppreference.com/w/cpp/string/basic_string/substring) | `cstring_substring(from, pos, count, to)` |

+Neil Henning's [unit test header](https://github.com/sheredom/utest.h) is used to verify the proper functionality of this API.

 [^1]: Initializes a NULL string.
 Nothing similar for `std::basic_string`.
 [^2]: Declares a static cstring literal of `const type`.
 This is comparable with a C++20 `constexpr std::basic_string`.
 [^3]: Allocates and initializes a zero-length string.